dpretet/bster/doc/functional_spec.md

 ## Commands

-All commands are issued by the user on AXI4S slave interface.
+All commands are issued by the user on the AXI4S slave interface.

+All commands are coded over 8 bits

-All commands' completion and status are driven on AXI4S master interface by the IP core.
+All commands' completion and status are driven on the AXI4S master interface by the IP core.

 Command interface: